 A Timer / Counter module may behave as a counter, counting the external events on one of the controller’s pin.
 In this case the clock source for the timer may be assumed to be obtained from that external source, and It is said to behaves as a counter.
 The programmer may then use this data according to the requirement of the application.

 The next factor that has to be considered is the size of the timer / counter module.
 This will define the maximum number of counts the module can make before overflowing.
-Essentially, a 8-bit timer module can hold only the record of 256 clock pulses or external events before it overflows or triggers and interrupt.
-So the more the bits, the higher time the timer can last before overflowing.
-Timers may be up-counters (counting up from 0 to N) or down-counter (counting down from N to 0) and depends on the architecture of each microcontroller.
+Essentially, an 8-bit timer module can hold only the record of 256 clock pulses or external events before it overflows or triggers and interrupt.
+So the more the bits, the longer the timer can last before overflowing.
+Timers may be up-counters (counting up from 0 to N) or down-counters (counting down from N to 0) and depends on the architecture of each microcontroller.

 The prescaler and postscaler are specified in fixed ratios such as, 1:2, 1:4, 1:8 and so on.
 Depending on the size of the registers that hold the value they may range up to 1:256 or more.
-The concept of the prescaler and postscaler is the same they are used to multiply a scalar value to the timer register value.
-But how and where they are multiplied is what that makes the difference.
+The concept of the prescaler and postscaler is the same.
+They are used to multiply a scalar value to the timer register value.
+But how and where they are multiplied is what makes the difference.

 Understanding the concept of prescaler and postscaler:

 The prescaler and postscaler are fairly common in most of the mid-range and advanced microcontrollers.
 They are provided as added feature and may or may not be used by the programmer.
 In a way they are one and the same.
 They both are used to control the overflow rate of the module.